tianshang486/mysql/intl.en-US/FAQs/How to connect__cannot connect/How do I locate the IP address connected to an RDS for SQL Server instance?.md

 **Precautions**

-If the public IP address of your computer changes and the connection to the RDS instance is established in a production environment, we recommend that you use a private network connection instead or add an appropriate CIDR block to the IP address whitelist of the RDS instance.
+If the public IP address of your computer changes and the established connection to the RDS instance is used in a production environment, we recommend that you use a private network connection instead or add an appropriate CIDR block to the IP address whitelist of the RDS instance.
 This helps to guarantee a stable connection despite changes to the public IP address of your computer.

 **Procedure**